Below we have listed an overview of the FHA loan program.

 - No household income restrictions.

 - FHA home loans are for ANY new & existing single-family residence, townhome or FHA approved condo.
-The property being purchased can be a regular sale, short sale, foreclosure home, etc. We currently DO NOT offer any financing for mobile, manufactured homes, vacation or investment homes.
+The property being purchased can be a regular sale, short sale, foreclosure home, etc. We currently DO NOT offer any options for mobile, manufactured homes, vacation or investment homes.

 - Co-signers and non-occupying home buyers are also permitted!